 How to make these easy crepes?

-To make these easy crepes in its most basic form: add all the ingredients in the blender, blitz, then cook the crepes individually.
+To make these easy crepes in its most basic form: First, add all the ingredients in the blender.
+Second, blitz.
+Third, cook the crepes individually.

 Cooking the perfect basic crepes

 First things first.
 Preheat, preheat, preheat.
 Make sure your pan is evenly nice and hot before you start cooking these breakfast crepes.
 If the pan isn’t hot enough, the recipe won’t work.